shawkui/MindTrojan/README.md

 The default settings are in line with BackdoorBench (https://github.com/SCLBD/BackdoorBench) and we refer users to BackdoorBench for more details about the settings.

-If interested, you can read our recent works about backdoor learning, and more works about trustworthy AI can be found [here](https://sites.google.com/site/baoyuanwu2015/home).
+If interested, you can read our recent works about backdoor learning.

 ```
 @inproceedings{backdoorbench,